Nationals vs. Mariners Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded 88 hits with 19 doubles, two triples, 13 home runs and 18 walks.
-He has driven in 39 runs with seven stolen bases.
+- Thomas has collected 90 hits with 20 doubles, two triples, 14 home runs and 18 walks.
+He has driven in 41 runs with seven stolen bases.

 Thomas Recent Games